mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

     * advanced clojure features: threading, polymorphism, macros, pattern matching
     * modeling domain with records
     * practice destructuring
+    * note that in this project we do standard dependency injection (map with dependencies passed as a first param) - using components would be subject to different workshops
 * workshop plan
     * add PATCH method - to edit person